When Emergency Room Mistakes Have Lasting Consequences

 A North Carolina patient with a history of high-risk factors went to the emergency room with nausea, dizziness and confusion.
 The treating health care providers missed these clear indicators of stroke.
 Because of this, the patient suffered irreparable damage.
 The Charlotte emergency room error lawyers at DeVore, Acton & Stafford, P.A., recovered compensation for the patient’s injuries.

-If you or someone you care about has been the victim of emergency room negligence, take action.
+If you or someone you care about has been a victim of emergency room negligence, take action.
 Talk with a medical malpractice attorney about holding hospitals accountable for the harm they cause.
 Contact our North Carolina personal injury lawyers online or call 704-594-4227 for a free initial consultation to discuss your situation.

 Each emergency and each patient is unique.
 While they may have symptoms that are easily recognizable — like the symptoms of a stroke, heart attack or appendicitis — emergency room errors can happen in any number of ways.
 They can be caused by the emergency room negligence of triage nurses, treating physicians and the hospitals themselves.
 And they include a wide range of mistakes, including: